samanthahsu/DrugWeaver/README.md

 Initial authors: Samantha Hsu, Jason Han, Terry Lin and Almas Khan This is the UBC local hack day project done on Nov.30/19.

-Further improved on by Samantha Hsu.
+Further improvements made by Samantha Hsu.
+Original project can be found at: https://github.com/samanthahsu/Graph

 ### Description: